How to Solve CUDA Programming Challenges With TotalView

 TotalView has provided CUDA debugging support for many years.
 The current version of TotalView builds on and extends the model of processes made up of threads to incorporate CUDA threads.
 There are two major differences: CUDA threads are heterogeneous and TotalView shows a representative CUDA thread from among all those created as part of running a routine on the GPU.
 The GPU thread is shown as part of the process alongside other CPU threads, including OpenMP threads.
 Threads created by OpenMP or threads in any single process share an executable image, a single memory address space, and other process level resources like file and network handles.

 CUDA threads, on the other hand, execute a different image, on a set of GPU processors with a different instruction set, and in a completely distinct memory address space.
 Because of the large number of CUDA threads, and the fact that only a small number of this large set of logical threads are likely to actually be instantiated on the hardware at any given moment in time, the TotalView UI has been adapted to display the thread specific data from a user selectable representative CUDA device thread.
 CUDA is often heavily used in conjunction with distributed multi-process programming paradigms such as MPI.

-As such, the CUDA support in TotalView is complimentary and additive with the MPI support in TotalView.
-Users debugging an MPI+CUDA job see the same view of all their MPI processes running across the cluster and when they focus on any individual process they can easily see both what is happening on the host processor and what is happening in the CUDA code running on GPU kernels.
+As such, the CUDA support in TotalView is complimentary and additive with the MPI and OpenMP support in TotalView.
+Users debugging a hybridn MPI/OpenMP+CUDA job see the same view of all their MPI processes and OpenMP threads running across the cluster and when they focus on any individual process they can easily see both what is happening on the host processor and what is happening in the CUDA code running on GPU kernels.

 We’ve covered how the TotalView process and thread model has been extended to allow users to easily switch back and forth between what is happening on the host processors, where MPI-level communication occurs and the program sets the stage for the data parallel work to happen on the GPU.